 How popular is the baby name Anahera in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Anahera and check out all the blog posts that mention the name Anahera.
+Plus, check out all the blog posts that mention the name Anahera.

 According to the New Zealand Department of Internal Affairs and the Maori Language Commission (Te Taura Whiri i te Reo Maori), the country’s most popular Maori names during the second half of 2014 and the first half of 2015 were Maia and Nikau.